francoriformato/buggyCodes/README.md

 > What package are used in nodeJS?

-In *server.js*, it's required to have Express, Mongoose, Passport, bodyParser.
+It's required to have Express, Mongoose, Passport, bodyParser.
+Some other dependencies are: nicejob, devquote & bad-words.
 Express is a lightweight framework to provide multiple utilities.
 In particular, Router is really useful to create custom user's routes.
 Mongoose is used to establish a connection to my mongoDB Atlas Cluster.
 Passport is required to implement the Google Strategy for Log-In. bodyParser is useful to parse incoming request bodies and to use the req.body property (to read the result of forms, such as the ones found in the Profile Page).
+NiceJob is used to generate a random phrase for the user, taking account of its progress in buggyCodes.
+Devquote generates a random developer quote and its author.
+Bad-Words is a profanity filter that prevents the user to insert a motto or a country with bad words in it.
+Every bad words is censored with asterisk.

 > What is used to login to buggyCodes?